 A.J.
-Neibel, who holds 16 years of NFL experience in the sports performance and strength and conditioning realm, enters his third season as head strength and conditioning coach of the Raiders.
+Neibel, who holds 17 years of NFL experience in the sports performance and strength and conditioning realm, enters his fourth season as head strength and conditioning coach of the Silver and Black

 In 2020, Neibel and his staff helped field a team that produced two offensive Pro Bowlers in RB Josh Jacobs and TE Darren Waller, while also seeing numerous other veteran players establish career highs in appearances, starts and statistical milestones.
 Jacobs appeared in a career-high 15 contests, setting personal bests in carries (273), rushing touchdowns (12), receptions (33) and receiving yards (238).